 Plenty of trials have been performed in Taiwan and many more are ongoing.
 Have you been too late to go there?

-Taiwan is well-placed in Asia with close proximity to China, Korea and Japan.
+Taiwan is well-placed in Asia with close proximity to China, Korea, and Japan.
 Conducting trials there may help you connect with China faster.
 We’ll talk about it more.

 International ethical standards

 Taiwanese clinical investigators are familiar with ICH-GCP (International Committee on Harmonization of Good Clinical Practice) guidelines and many are internationally trained to carry out multi-institutional clinical trial procedures.
-Taiwan has well-established clinical research centers with high quality standards that strictly follow the accepted international guidelines of ICH-GCP.
+Taiwan has well-established clinical research centers with high-quality standards that strictly follow the accepted international guidelines of ICH-GCP.

-Clinical Sites in Taiwan
+Clinical trial sites in Taiwan

 - Currently, there are 134 hospitals in Taiwan that are qualified by the TFDA to conduct clinical trials.1